Career Profile and Job Outlook

 The Association of Professional Humane Educators (APHE) is a well known professional membership group for humane educators.
 Professional groups may provide additional training and networking events for their members, in addition to hosting yearly conventions.

 As with most careers, compensation for a humane educator is dependent on the individual’s level of experience, education, and area of expertise.
 Experienced educators can expect to command higher end salaries.

-The Society for the Prevention of Cruelty to Animals (SPCA) recently posted humane educator positions with a salary range of $27,000 to $35,000 per year.
+The Society for the Prevention of Cruelty to Animals (SPCA) has posted humane educator positions with a salary range of $27,000 to $35,000 per year.
 This seems to be in line with an average of approximately $30,000 per year indicated on major employment sites such as Indeed.com and SimplyHired.com.